 Leadership of Study Service Term Units

 China (Fall 2014) and China (Fall 2008) Our family spent August-November 2014 in Nanchong, a city in eastern Sichuan Province, with a delightful groups of GC students.
 Although GC has had a long-standing program in China, the group we had led in 2008 was the first group to be based in Nanchong, and we enjoyed being back in the city, six years later, with another SST group.
 During the first half of each semester Goshen Students lived with Chinese host families in Nanchong and took classes at China West Normal University.
 During the second half of the term, they moved to smaller cities (in 2014 these were Guang’an, Yilong, and Langzhong) where they taught English in Chinese secondary schools.

 My wife Rachel and I are parents of two daughters, Lydia and Esther.
 Rachel is one of the pastors at Silverwood Mennonite Church here in Goshen.
 This summer we visited family in our home states of Michigan and Pennsylvania, and we spent the fall semester in China and visited Japan for ten days on our way home in December.

 - Professor of History

-Chair, History and Political Science Department, 2005-2012; Snowden Fellow,Young Center for Anabaptist and Pietist Studies, Elizabethtown College, Fall 2009; Faculty director, Goshen College program in China, Fall 2008
+Chair, History and Political Science Department, 2005-2012; Snowden Fellow,Young Center for Anabaptist and Pietist Studies, Elizabethtown College, Fall 2009; Faculty leader, China Study-Service Term, Fall 2008 and Fall 2014